 Submandibular Surgery in Princeton and Monroe, NJ

 Reoccurring infection, tumors, and blockages can occur within the submandibular gland dictating the need for removal.
-Board-certified New Jersey otolaryngologist Dr. Scott Kay performs submandibular surgery for patients in the Central New Jersey area at Princeton Otolaryngology Associates.
+Board-certified New Jersey otolaryngologist Dr. Scott Kay performs submandibular surgery for patients in the Central New Jersey area, including Princeton and Plainsboro, at Princeton Otolaryngology Associates.

 What Is Submandibular Surgery?